FrancescoMagliocco/vim-uctags/README.md

 ### VimPlug
-If you use [VimPlug][vimplug] to manage your plugins, first place the following in your .vimrc (Don't close Vim):
+If you use [VimPlug][vimplug] to manage your plugins, first place the following in your *.vimrc* (Don't close Vim after doing so):

 ```vim
 Plug 'FrancescoMagliocco/vim-uctags'
 ```

-While still in your .vimrc, run the following commands:
+While still in your *.vimrc*, run the following commands:

 ```vim
 :source %
 :PlugInstall